Linear Quadratic Stochastic Optimal Control Problems with Operator Coefficients: Open-Loop Solutions: Introduction

 \ms

 The rest of this paper is organized as follows.
 Some motivations of Problem (OLQ) are carefully presented in Section 2.
-We also develop some general results for FSDEs and BSDEs with operator coefficients.
+Some general results for FSDEs and BSDEs with operator coefficients will be established as well.
 Section 3 is concerned with Problem (OLQ).
-Open-loop optimal controls are characterized, and the solvability of the revelent coupled FBSDEs with operator coefficients is established by the method of continuation.
-In Section 4, an MF-LQ optimal control problem is worked out.
+Open-loop optimal controls are characterized, and the solvability of the relevant coupled FBSDEs with operator coefficients is established by the method of continuation.
+In Section 4, an MF-LQ optimal control problem and a mean-variance portfolio selection problem are worked out.
 Finally, we wind up this paper in Section 5.

 \ms